bennn/dissertation/dissertation/talk/README.md

    much better for retic, never falls off the map, 10x for these very different benchmarks
  - night and day
    (do NOT talk about num. types yet, thats a sideline observation that we can't scalably make)

- HEY shoot down other properties --- gg, ts .... and criticize Max?

 design space (... lead into D S definitions)
  - wow this night & day is quite a surprise